Skip to main content

 To apply the minimum for ascendants, they must meet the following requirements:

-• The ascendant must be over 65 years old or have a degree of disability equal to or greater than 33%, regardless of their age.
+• The ascendant must be over 65 years old or have a disability level equal to or greater than 33% regardless of age.

-• That they live with the taxpayer for at least half of the tax period.
-Disabled ascendants who, depending on the taxpayer, are admitted to specialized centers are considered to live with the taxpayer.
+• That he/she lives with the taxpayer for at least half of the tax period.
+Disabled ancestors who, depending on the taxpayer, are admitted to specialized centers are considered to live with the taxpayer.

 • That they do not have annual income, excluding exempt income, greater than €8,000.

-• That the ascendant does not present Personal Income Tax declaration with income greater than €1,800.
+• That the ascendant does not file a IRPF declaration with income exceeding €1,800.

-In the event of death of an ascendant that generates the right to the minimum for this concept, the applicable amount is 1,150 euros.
+In the event of death of an ascendant who generates the right to the minimum for this concept, the applicable amount is 1,150 euros.

 Tax-free threshold for ascendants